Prehistoric Art Timeline

 MIDDLE PALEOLITHIC ERA BEGINS

 Blombos Cave engravings with cross-hatch designs on two pieces of ochre rock.
-Possibly the very earliest form of Tribal Art.

-UPPER PALEOLITHIC ERA BEGINs (Modern Man Replaces Neanderthal Man)
+UPPER PALEOLITHIC ERA BEGINS (Modern Man Replaces Neanderthal Man)

 Beginning of Perigordian (aka Chatelperronian) culture.
-Derived from the earlier Mousterian, practised by Homo neanderthalensis, it employed Levallois flake-tool technology, producing serrated stone tools as well as a signature flint blades known as "Chatelperron points".
+Derived from the earlier Mousterian, practised by Homo neanderthalensis, it employed Levallois flake-tool technology, producing serrated stone tools as well as a flint blades known as "Chatelperron points".

 Venus of Dolni Vestonice